coda/packs-sdk/docs/guides/basics/data-types.md

 ### Markdown {. #markdown}

-The [`Markdown`][hint_markdown] value hint indicates that Coda should render the returned string as markdown.
+The [`Markdown`][hint_markdown] value hint indicates that Coda should parse the returned string as markdown as render it as rich text.
 The value can contain [basic markdown syntax][markdown], but extensions used by other applications (like tables, emoji, etc) are not supported.

 <!-- TODO: Fully document the allowed markup. -->

 ### HTML

-The [`Html`][hint_html] value hint indicates that Coda should render the returned string as HTML.
+The [`Html`][hint_html] value hint indicates that Coda should parse the returned string as HTML and render it as rich text.
 Code only supports a small subset of HTML markup, limited to the basic formatting you can accomplish in [markdown](#markdown).

 <!-- TODO: Fully document the allowed markup. -->